Vergil (Devil May Cry): Other appearances

 Vergil also appears as a playable character in the crossover fighting game Ultimate Marvel vs. Capcom 3.
+As with Devil May Cry 3: Special Edition, Vergil in Ultimate Marvel vs. Capcom 3 was designed to be played in a similar way to Dante, albeit with several differences to make both characters unique.
 He is also a character card in SNK vs. Capcom: Card Fighter DS.
 His Devil May Cry 3 outfit is available in the Capcom game Sengoku Basara 4 for Mitsunari Ishida.
 Vergil appears as a playable character in the tactical role-playing video game Project X Zone 2 with Dante as his partner.
 Nelo Angelo appears as a boss unit because the Vergil who partners with Dante is actually a time-displaced version of Vergil that originated before the Devil May Cry 3 event.
 Whether the time-displaced Vergil meets Nelo, his devil power is lingering because of Nelo's presence, although Vergil is not aware Nelo is his present self.
 In the Sengoku Basara vs. Devil May Cry stage show, Vergil was portrayed by Shōhei Namba and Tomokazu Yoshida portrayed Nelo Angelo.

+In 2025, the hit Chinese mobile game, Punishing Gray Raven, Vergil is set to appear as a playable character for the collaboration event of the game, alongside Dante.
+Southworth reprised the role of Vergil.